Living in Madrid

 Pharmacies: Your first stop for minor ailments and illnesses is a farmacia.
 Unlike in the U.S., pharmacists in Spain give medical advice and prescribe medicine.
 Pharmacies are plentiful and their large, green cross makes them very easy to spot.
 Pharmacy hours tend to be Mon-Fri 9:30am-2pm and then from 5pm-9:30pm, Sat 9:30am-2pm.
 In addition, every pharmacy posts on its door the address of the nearest one that is open 24 hours.

-Doctor: If you need to see a doctor, contact the Onsite Program Director who will refer you to one who speaks English.
+Doctor: If you need to see a doctor, contact the Onsite Program Administrator who will refer you to one who speaks English.

 Emergencies: Emergency medical treatment is readily available in Spain, regardless of your insurance coverage or immigration status.
 Simply go to the nearest Urgencias or call 112 (emergency services) from any telephone.